TheNoobInventor/bitcoin-ticker/README.md

 - Keyboard and mouse.

 "Additionally an internet connection is required in this project to obtain data from the CoinmarketCap API".
+I don't think this is necessary.

 ## Project Wiring